angrykoala/yerbamate/README.md

 > NOTE: If `run` fails while spawning processes, it will return a `null` process and call `done` with error code `1` and the error message as part of the output.

 #### Options
-An object can be passed, optionally, as third argument, with options for the execution.
-The options are:
+An object can be passed, optionally, as third argument, with settings for the execution.
+All settings are optional:

-* `args` An array or string of the arguments to be passed to the command.
+* `args` An array or string of arguments to be passed to the command.
 * `stdout` Callback for `stdout` events.
 This lets real-time updates of the `stdout` output.
 This callback receives a string.
 * `stderr` Callback for `stderr` events.
 This allows for real-time updates of the `stderr` output.
 This callback receives a string.
 * `env` Environment variables to be set when the command is executed.
-Note that `child_process` may also have extra env variables.
+Note that env variables from the current process will always be added, variables set through this setting will override default env variables.
 * `maxOutputSize` Sets the maximum output that will be returned to the `done` callback, only the last characters will be sent.
 If none is set, all the output will be returned.
 Characters count also takes in account new line characters.

 #### Using real-time updates of stdio